Ken "Duro" Ifill

-Ken "Duro" Ifill is the American CEO of Desert Storm Records and a record producer.
+Ken "Duro" Ifill is a Trinidadian-American mixing engineer and record producer and record executive.
+He is a co-founder and chief executive officer of Desert Storm Records.
+In 2011, he was nominated for Grammy Award for Record of the Year at the 53rd Annual Grammy Awards for "Empire State of Mind".
+Since 2018 he operates as vice president and A&R of Republic Records.

+Attended Five Towns College, Long Island where he secured his 1st Internship at Platinum Island Recording Studios, Downtown Manhattan.

+Since 1998, as a record producer, he produced tracks for the likes of Noreaga, Jay-Z, Fabolous, Foxy Brown and Pop Smoke.

 Career

 Early career

 In the mid-1990s, Duro served as an intern engineer for Q-Tip during the recording of Mobb Deep's The Infamous album.
+His first credits as mixing engineer were on Gravediggaz debut album.

 Desert Storm Records

 In 1997, Duro, DJ Clue, and Skane Dolla (DJ Clue's manager) developed Desert Storm Records.
-The label's first major artist is rapper, Fabolous.
+The label's first major artist is rapper Fabolous.
 In September 2001, Fabolous released his debut album Ghetto Fabolous, charting at No. 4 on the Billboard 200.
 The label was previously distributed through Interscope, Elektra, Atlantic and Sony.
 The label is currently distributed through Def Jam.

-Republic Records

-Recently, it was announced that Duro was appointed Senior VP of A&R at Republic Records.